Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga poses for seniors with arthritis.

 Divya Sivaramakrishnan tells us:

-“A large proportion of older adults are inactive and do not meet the balance and muscle strengthening recommendations set by government and international health organizations.”
+“A large proportion of older adults are inactive and do not meet the balance and muscle-strengthening recommendations set by the government and international health organizations.

 “Based on this study, we can conclude that yoga has great potential to improve important physical and psychological outcomes in older adults.
 Yoga is a gentle activity that can be modified to suit those with age-related conditions and diseases.”

 How one elderly yogi changed her life